Neoplasm: Clonality

-Neoplastic tumors are often heterogeneous and contain more than one type of cell, but their initiation and continued growth is usually dependent on a single population of neoplastic cells.
+Neoplastic tumors are often heterogeneous and contain more than one type of cell, but their initiation and continued growth are usually dependent on a single population of neoplastic cells.
 These cells are presumed to be monoclonal – that is, they are derived from the same cell, and all carry the same genetic or epigenetic anomaly – evident of clonality.
 For lymphoid neoplasms, e.g. lymphoma and leukemia, clonality is proven by the amplification of a single rearrangement of their immunoglobulin gene (for B cell lesions) or T cell receptor gene (for T cell lesions).
 The demonstration of clonality is now considered to be necessary to identify a lymphoid cell proliferation as neoplastic.

-It is tempting to define neoplasms as clonal cellular proliferations but the demonstration of clonality is not always possible.
-Therefore, clonality is not required in the definition of neoplasia.